 With a few base frames making up the bulk of their many offerings, be sure to look through for the size you want and then the feature set that works best for your needs.

 Parrot is best known for its Bebop drone, a cylindrical piece of plastic and foam that makes up an easy to fly drone.
-They are on to the Bebop 2 now, and have been adding value to it through software offerings and additional accessories.
+The Bebop 2 is now at thing of the past, the newer Parrot Anafi is their new platform, with the ability to point the camera straight up as well as down.
 Less known in their lineup are the VTOL fixed wing craft and the many small toy crafts.

 With a larger selection of well thought out toy drones than you might imagine, Parrot has a drone for almost any child, and for the adults as well.

 Yuneec is a, well, unique company in the market.
 They offer a well equipped toy-class drone, the Breeze, but the majority of their offerings are for higher-end camera drone needs.
 Their machines are mostly fairly large, even if they fold down for transport, and get great battery life while hauling decently large cameras into the sky.
 Adding Intel RealSense visioning systems to some of the drones adds serious power to their object avoidance and detection capabilities.